You want smart political talk without the meltdowns?

 Hmm.

-Hannity, you're believing in conspiracy.
+Hannah, you're believing in conspiracy.

-Now all of a sudden he's clamming up.
+Now, all of a sudden, he's clamming up.

-Because he knows damn well that what Susan Rice apparently was requesting here was not good.
+And he actually said, I can't say whether anything was masked or unmasked properly because he knows damn well that what Susan Rice apparently was requesting here was not good.

-And Susan Rice now has By the way, this is an announcement.
+By the way, this is an announcement.

-We're not saying she's guilty of anything, but we may want to consult a really good attorney today.
+If anybody knows Susan Rice, we're not saying she's guilty of anything, but you may want to consult a really good attorney today.

 Same lady that lied about Benghazi to us repeatedly.